Alejogb1/job-board/blog-data/user-queries-sql-differences.md

 id: "user-queries-sql-differences"
 ---

-Okay so you’re asking about SQL differences between various database systems right been there done that it’s a whole thing
+you’re asking about SQL differences between various database systems right been there done that it’s a whole thing

 I mean at a high level SQL is SQL mostly yeah it’s a standard but boy oh boy the devil’s always in the details and when you get down into the nitty-gritty of actually implementing stuff on different database engines things start to look way more like a battlefield than a nice clean specification document I've spent countless sleepless nights debugging SQL queries that ran perfectly fine on my local dev environment using Postgres only to completely explode in production on Oracle or SQL Server or MySQL you name it.